Motor City Mad Man.

 Antonio Meucci, Jerry Siegel and Joe Shuster, Alfred Russell Wallace – all these men had their ideas stolen, only credited years, decades after their ideas had entered the fabric of society under other mens’ names: the telephone, Superman, evolution…

-Who knows how many such men there have been over millennia?
+Who knows how many such men and women there have been over millennia?
 The nature of ideas is so amorphous, so inscrutable; “Steal from one man – that’s plagiarism.
 Steal from many men – that’s research.”

 FLASH OF GENIUS shows us one of those millions who had his idea stolen, and his principled battle to regain credit for that idea: the intermittent windshield wiper.